 - US companies could be served National Security Letters or other lawful data collection demands, while also being prohibited from disclosing this due to gag orders.

-These laws and capabilities essentially give the US government the authority to compel a legitimate privacy-focused company into a data collection tool for state agencies.
+These laws and capabilities essentially give the US government the authority to compel a legitimate privacy-focused company to function as a data collection tool for state agencies.

 If a privacy-focused business were to be compromised, it would likely happen behind closed doors, without a word (or warning) to the users.
 This was the case with Lavabit, and rather than comply with the data requests, the founder was basically forced to shut down the business.